-As promised in the previous post, we wanted to provide you with more details on the Gloucester Old Spot breeding program, a student-run project by April Nugent, 15F, funded by the Coppinger Research Grant.
+As promised in the previous post, we wanted to provide you with more details on the Gloucestershire Old Spot breeding program, a student-run project by April Nugent, 15F, funded by the Coppinger Research Grant.
 This study involves breeding heritage pigs in two separate environments (pasture and woodlot) and then comparing the pigs raised on pasture with the pigs raised on woodlot, with the goal of providing baseline data for heritage pig breeders.
 Additionally, the impact of the pigs on the environment will be assessed.

 The pigs (including the piglets) are weighed every week and are fed a combination of cracked corn and pig feed, plus whatever they forage.
 Baseline soil samples have been taken, and will be taken again at the end of the project to assess the impacts of the pigs on soil fertility.